The Rig

 Under hood fuse block showing the 12 volt wire, the stud and the fuse (6 mm wing nut not included).

 I had an old ball mount that was the right height for the RV.
 But I thought the mount was unnecessarily long.
-In fact it measured 10" from pin hole to ball hole.
+It measured 10" from pin hole to ball hole.
 Ideally the hitch point should be as close as possible to the rear axle of the tow vehicle.
 There were no obstructions on the rear of the Trailblazer or the front of the RV, so there was no reason not to have a short ball mount.
 I looked around and found extra long ball mounts, but no extra short mounts.
-Thus, I decided to make my own extra short ball mount.
+So I decided to make my own extra short ball mount.
 First I bought a new ball mount that had a more compact design.
-Then I cut a sliver off the tail end of the square tube because the Trailblazer's spare tire is hung under the chassis right in front of the hitch receiver.
+Then I cut a sliver off the tail end of the square tube because the Trailblazer's spare tire is hung right in front of the hitch receiver.
 Next I shoved the ball mount into the receiver as far as it would go and marked for a new pin hole.
 The results are shown below.
 My modified extra short ball mount measures only 6.5" from pin hole to ball hole.

 Comparisons between my old ball mount and my modified extra short ball mount.